13 Types of Reports (And What They’re For)

 Purpose

-A project health report is used to update stakeholders with high-level information about a project, as well as provide them with its overall status.
+A project health report is used to update stakeholders with high-level information about a project, as well as track progress and its overall status.
 These help keep stakeholders and the project team aligned on the goals, purpose, and direction of the project.

 If a big project is only shown to stakeholders once all of the work is done, chances are there will be edits and feedback to implement.
 With regular project health reports, stakeholders and project managers are able to course correct when necessary — before the majority of the work is done.